Explicit constructions of optimal blocking sets and minimal codes: Introduction

 We give the first explicit constructions of strong $s$-blocking sets, whose size is optimal as a function of both $q$ and $k$ for $s > 1$.
 In particular, we explicitly construct strong $s$-blocking sets of size $O_s(q^s k)$ in $PG(k-1,q)$.
 This is indeed optimal up to the dependence of the constant factor on $s$ by the aforementioned lower bound $(q^{s+1}-1)(k-s)/(q-1)$.

-The main idea behind our construction is as follows.
+Our construction is a far reaching generalization of the approach of \cite{alon2024strong}, which constructs a strong $1$-blocking set.
+In \cite{alon2024strong}, the authors consider an expander graph $G$, whose vertices are $O(k)$ vectors in `general position'.
+Then the desired strong $1$-blocking set is the collection of $1$-dimensional subspaces, that is, points of $\mathrm{PG}(k - 1, q)$, that are contained in the union of the $2$-dimensional subspaces spanned by the edges of $G$.
+We extend this approach to hypergraphs.
 We define an $(s+1)$-uniform hypergraph $H$, whose vertex set is a set of $O_s(k)$ vectors in $\mathbb{F}_q^k$ in `general position'.
-Then our strong $s$-blocking set $B$ is collection of $1$-dimensional subspaces, that is, points of $\mathrm{PG}(k - 1, q)$, that are contained in the union of the $(s+1)$-dimensional subspaces spanned by the edges of $H$.
-We build $H$ on top of expander graphs of degree $O_s(1)$, which ensures that $H$ has $O_s(k)$ edges, and thus $B$ has $O_s(q^sk)$ elements.
+Then our strong $s$-blocking set $B$ is the collection of $1$-dimensional subspaces that are contained in the union of the $(s+1)$-dimensional subspaces spanned by the edges of $H$.
+We build $H$ on top of an expander graph $G$ of degree $O_s(1)$, by including all $(s+1)$-tuples of vertices of distance at most $s+1$ from a given vertex in $G$.
+This ensures that $H$ has $O_s(k)$ edges, and thus $B$ has $O_s(q^sk)$ elements.
 We discuss expander graphs and the notion of `general position' in Section \ref{sect:background}.
-Given an codimension-$s$ subspace $L$, the intersection of $B$ and $L$ naturally gives rise to a certain subhypergraph in $H$.
+Given a codimension-$s$ subspace $L$, the intersection of $B$ and $L$ naturally gives rise to a certain subhypergraph in $H$.
 We argue that the existence of large tree-like configurations in this hypergraph ensures that $L\cap B$ spans $L$.
 These tree-like configurations and their relationship to spanning sets is discussed in Section \ref{sect:trees}.